Krylov complexity of many-body localization: Operator localization in Krylov basis: Operator growth in a MBL system

-First let us examine the behavior of the spectral function using Eq.~(\ref{eqn:spectral}).
-In terms of the corresponding single particle hopping problem, the spectral function is just the density of states weighted by the weight function which is the probability of the eigenfunction on the first site $|(\mathO_0|E_j)|^2$ and therefore can be obtained by diagonalizing Eq.~(\ref{eqn:Lmatrix}).
-Our attempt is to extract the analytical behavior at low and high frequencies in the thermodynamic limit.
-Since numerically, one can only obtain discrete eigenvalues from diagonalizing Eq.~(\ref{eqn:Lmatrix}), the spectral function will be a sum of delta functions with some weights.
-It is therefore more customary to consider the cumulative spectral function
+In this subsection, we examine the behavior of the spectral functions obtained from the original and extrapolated $b_n$ using Eq.~(\ref{eqn:spectral}).
+In terms of the emergent single-particle hopping problem, the spectral function is the local density of states on the first site, which we obtain by diagonalizing Eq.~(\ref{eqn:Lmatrix}).
+We attempt to extract the analytical behaviors of the spectral function at low and high frequencies.

+We first examine the high-frequency behavior of $\overline{\chi(\omega)}$ from the original and the extrapolated $b_n$.
+Since we can only obtain discrete eigenvalues from diagonalizing Eq.~(\ref{eqn:Lmatrix}) numerically, the spectral function will be a sum of delta functions with some weights.
+At the high frequency, it is therefore more customary to consider the cumulative spectral function

 and extract the smooth part of the cumulative spectral function.
 This also gives us a convenient way to average over disorder realizations, where one would just sum over all the weights below $\omega$ in Eq.~(\ref{eqn:cumulativespectral}) from all the disorder realizations and then divide it by the number of realizations.